Garbage and Yard Waste Preparation

-- Bag your garbage before placing it in the garbage cart to keep the cart clean, lessen odors and reduce litter problems.
+- Bag garbage before placing it in the cart to keep cart clean, lessen odors and reduce litter problems.

-- Use only City-issued carts; no other carts can be emptied by the automated trucks.
-Trash and recycling placed outside of carts will not be picked up.
+- Use only City-issued carts; no other carts will be emptied for garbage.

 - Carts placed at multi-family dwellings such as townhomes, condos, apartments, rooming houses, etc., must be labeled with the street address and unit number or letter.